Motor Carrier Permit (MCP) - Frequently Asked Questions

-- How are Motor Carrier Permit, (MCP) fees determined?
+- How are MCP fees and penalties determined?

 - Do my fees change if I add vehicles to, or remove vehicles from my fleet?

-- What is the Biennial Inspection of Terminals (BIT) program?
+- What is the Biennial Inspection of Terminals program?

 - What is Controlled Substance and Alcohol Testing (CSAT)?

-- Are motor carriers who only transport US Mail or freight containers required to obtain a Motor Carrier Permit (MCP)?
+- Are motor carriers who only transport US Mail or freight containers required to obtain an MCP?